marvellousnandan/C--Programming_Saurav_Sukla/37-43/37 Inheritance - 43 Method Overriding.md

 ![](images/1.png)

-Example of "Property names and values":
+<u>Example of "Property names and values"</u>:

-Roll number is the name of the property and 2058 is the value of that property......
+Roll number is the "name of the property" and 2058 is the "value of that property"...

 (class mai hum property ke naam describe karte hai... aur  value hum property ki tabhi rakh sakte hai jab hum class ka bana le object...)

+--

-"Behaviour means actions":
+<u>"Behaviour means actions"</u>:

 The functions that we make in the class are the Behaviours/ actions/ operations/ functions/ methods of that object...

 (Apni class mai describe karte hai kisi bhi object ke liye kya properties hongi aur kya functionalities hongi...)

+--

 Let us assume that we want to represent a car.